 By the time The Rock and Roll Hall of Fame chose to honor Domino and Dave Bartholomew as masters in 2010, Domino was unable to travel to Cleveland for the event.
 The day before it was to start, WWL's Eric Paulsen arranged for a meeting between the two men, and the video suggested that it was unlikely we'd see Domino perform again.

-With all that backdrop, the appearance of Fats Domino on Treme this week was an even more unlikely gift than the last televised appearance by Sugarboy Crawford.
+With all that backdrop, the appearance of Fats Domino on Treme this week was an unlikely gift.
 Equally remarkable was how Domino's charisma remains.